omise/omise-flask-example/README.md

 [Flask](https://flask.palletsprojects.com/en/1.1.x/) is a minimal web application framework written in Python that pairs well with our Python library [omise-python](https://github.com/omise/omise-python).
 While this tutorial walks through some aspects of integration with Omise, it is not meant to be a comprehensive Flask or omise-python tutorial.

-*If you run into any issues regarding this tool and the functionality it provides, consult the frequently asked questions in our [support documents](https://www.omise.co/support).*
+If you run into any issues regarding this tool and the functionality it provides, consult the frequently asked questions in our [support documents](https://www.omise.co/support).
-*If you can't find an answer there, post a question in our [forum](https://forum.omise.co/c/development) or [email our support team](mailto:support@omise.co).*
+If you can't find an answer there, post a question in our [forum](https://forum.omise.co/c/development) or [email our support team](mailto:support@omise.co).

 ## Requirements

 To follow along, you will need:

 * An Omise account (and your `$OMISE_PUBLIC_KEY` and `$OMISE_SECRET_KEY`)
-* A Python 3.7 environment (we are using [Pipenv](https://pipenv.readthedocs.io/en/latest/) here)
+* A Python 3.7 environment

 ## Installation